santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Notes/Network Delays.md

 | <center>Processing Delay</center>   | The time taken by a network device (e.g., router, switch) to process a packet.                                                                                                                                                                                                           | Depends on device and packet complexity     |

+> [!exercise]+ Exercise 1
-> [!exercise]- Exercise 1 - Which mode of data transfer has the higher propagation delay?
+> Which mode of data transfer has the higher propagation delay?
+(Assuming they are transferred over the same distance)
+> 1. Pigeon
+> 2. Network
 >
+> **Answer:** The pigeon does, clearly.
+Network speeds reach up to the speed of light.
+Pigeons fly